 Lonely Planet focussed on the travel experiences as much as the football in an interview published on their ‘Travel tips & articles’ page.
 Iconic French sports magazine L’Équipe featured my tips on the best football experiences.
 And Danish weekly Tipsbladet published a two page interview to cap my Scandinavian sortie.

-It was hard to keep up.
-55FN was also featured in matchday programmes at Fulham, Ipswich Town, Glentoran, Harrow Borough and local non-league team Dulwich Hamlet.
+Emerging football travel guide Libero included an interview with 55FN from a prog rock pub on the Buda side of the Hungarian capital.
+55FN has also been featured in matchday programmes at Fulham, Ipswich Town, Glentoran, Harrow Borough and local non-league team Dulwich Hamlet.
 Writers also took up the story in California and Italy.